muxinc/mux-python/README.md

 ## Getting Started

+### Overview

+Mux Python is a lightweight wrapper around the Mux REST API and reflect them accurately.
+This has a few consequences you should watch out for:

+1) For almost all API responses, the object you're looking for will be in the `data` field on the API response object, as in the example below.
+This is because our APIs follow the [JSON:API](https://jsonapi.org/) standard and we've decided not to hide that in this library.

+2) We don't use a lot of object orientation.
+For example API calls that happen on a single asset don't exist in the asset class, but are API calls in the AssetsApi which require an asset ID.

 ### Authentication
 To use the Mux API, you'll need an access token and a secret.
 [Details on obtaining these can be found here in the Mux documentation.](https://docs.mux.com/docs#section-1-get-an-api-access-token)